Goodwin’s Court: Step back in time in a quaint Georgian alley

 The existing houses on the south side of Goodwin’s Court were built in 1690, although feature late 18th century shopfronts.
 One of the rumoured early residents of the Court was actress and royal mistress Nell Gwyn (1650-1687), who was linked to Covent Garden and the Parish – along with many other London spots – during her short life.
 However, we’ll likely never know for certain if she was a Goodwin’s resident.

 Walking down Goodwin’s Court is like stepping back in time.
 Ignoring the more modern creations on the north side of the alley, your eye is drawn to the Georgian terraces of No.s 1-8.
 The two-storey, brick buildings feature shiny, black front doors with brass knockers and knobs.
 The wooden bowed shopfronts were added in the late 18th century and certainly give the Court a real Dickensian vibe.
 You can easily imagine the shopkeepers of the time displaying their wares in a bid to attract the eye.
+One tenant of Goodwin’s Court in 1792 was button warehouseman James Ruel at No.1.
 Dotted along the façades are three mid-19th century gas lamps, which are restored and still working today.
 No.1 Goodwin’s Court still has its original window, front door and some fairly old looking steps.

 Unsurprisingly, it was not the most prestigious address, with directories and censuses of the 19th century giving an insight to the tough lives for those who lived at Goodwin’s Court.
-The Post Office Directory of 1855 shows piece brokers (who traded in shreds of cloth) did business at 2, 4 and 7.
+Records show piece brokers (who traded in shreds of cloth) doing business at 2, 3, 4 and 7 from at least the 1820s until the 1850s.
+One broker and tailor, Robert Burrows was trading from No.3 in 1819-1821.
 A few decades later, the 1881 census showed a lot of people were crammed into the small terraces, with many different families sharing a house.
-Among the professions of the residents included tailors, a coach body maker (likely working one of the coachmakers on nearby Long Acre), waiters, clockmakers, an oystermen, a printer and an upholsterer.
+Among the professions of the residents included tailors, a coach body maker (likely working at one of the coachmakers on nearby Long Acre), waiters, clockmakers, an oysterman, a printer and an upholsterer.
 Victorian author and journalist George Augustus Sala (1828-1895) described the alleys off Bedfordbury as “reeking courts”.
 Amazingly, Goodwin’s Court managed to survive destruction when the Metropolitan Board of Works demolished the east side of Bedfordbury during a slum clearance plan in 1890.

 With the buildings’ increasing age, and the poor residents not having the funds to maintain their homes, Goodwin’s Court continued to deteriorate (see a photo in 1925).
 By the 1930s, authorities condemned the court’s terraces as unfit for human habitation and rehoused the residents elsewhere.
 It is believed the buildings on the north side of the court may have been taken down around this time.
 Fortunately, a man named Mr Sympson bought the court and restored some of the houses, convincing authorities it could be saved.
 Paul Ibell writes of the Sympson family in his 2009 book ‘Theatreland: A Journey through the Heart of London’s Theatre‘: “Leslie Sympson, children of the saviour of Goodwin’s Court, used to live at Bedfordbury end and would host Sunday lunches for elderly women from theatrical background.”
 Meanwhile, his brother Tony (1906-1987) was an actor and is commemorated with a plaque at St Paul’s Covent Garden church.